Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 A brand new model for 2023, the Specialized Epic World Cup is the result of a 4-year project to build the ultimate XC race bike that combines the responsiveness of a hardtail, with the big-hit control of a conventional full suspension bike.

 To achieve this lofty goal, Specialized ditched the Brain damper and collaborated with RockShox to build a new SIDLuxe WCID shock.
 Instead of an inertia valve, the new shock utilises a clever air spring design that allows you to tune the negative chamber independently of the positive spring.
-The result is a highly tuneable package that delivers near-hardtail acceleration in its firmest setting.
+The result is a tuneable package that delivers hardtail-like acceleration in its firmest setting.

 The proprietary shock delivers just 75mm of rear travel, and that’s paired to a custom RockShox SID SL fork with 110mm of travel and an updated Brain damper.
 It’s all built around a new carbon fibre chassis that is claimed to be one of the lightest on the market.

-While rear travel is conservative, geometry is very progressive with a 66.5° head angle and a very low 58mm BB drop.
+While rear travel is conservative, geometry is very progressive with a 66.5° head angle and a hefty 58mm BB drop.
 It all adds up to create a responsive and highly involving bike to ride, though one that prefers to be pushed hard and fast to get the most out of it.
 With this in mind, riders who prefer a plusher ride quality and are after a more versatile XC bike will be better off looking at the longer travel Epic EVO.

 2023 canyon lux world cup cfr team